hasura/ndc-spec/specification/src/specification/schema/scalar-types.md

 The schema should describe any irreducible _scalar types_.
 Scalar types can be used as the types of columns, or in general as the types of object fields.

-Scalar types define several types of operations, which extend the capabilities of the query and mutation APIs: _comparison operators_ and _aggregation functions_.
+Scalar types define several types of operations, which extend the capabilities of the query and mutation APIs: _comparison operators_ and _aggregate functions_.

 ## Type Representations